PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_mac.md

 Just like how `..` means "parent directory", `~` means "home" directory.
 When you execute this command, you'll change back to your home directory, where all your user files are.

-> On Mac and Linux (not sure about Windows), `cd` with no additional argument takes you back to your home directory.
-This occasionally confused people who did it by accident.

 #### Tips

 1. You can use `tab` to auto-complete directories, files, and programs.
 So from inside the root directory `/`, if you type `cd Us` and press the `tab` key, the command prompt will auto-complete the directory name, and you can then hit `enter` to change into the `/Users` directory.